 Forensic Control is completely client focused, with the flexibility to respond to requests at very short notice.
 Our clients include law firms, financial services providers, media companies, energy companies and public sector bodies.
 We don’t publish client lists as client affairs are treated with the strictest confidence, but if you need further information about our capabilities, please get in touch.

 Work is charged at an hourly rate plus VAT.
-Our rates are comparable to solicitors fees and it would be unusual for investigations to last less than five hours.
-A basic forensic examination of a laptop or a PC (for example, recovery and presentation of particular emails or other files) served with a simple report would on average take 10-16 hours but each case is unique.
-If you require a more accurate estimate then please contact us.
+Our rates are comparable to solicitors’ fees and it would be unusual for any investigations to take less than five hours.
+A basic forensic examination of a laptop or a PC (for example, recovery and presentation of particular emails or other files) served with a simple report would on average take 12-16 hours but each case is unique.
+Please note that payment in advance of work commencing will be required.
+If you would like to discuss costs then please contact us.

 Bob Carrigan MSyl MIEEE

 Bob Carrigan has over 35 years’ operational and investigative experience who during his last four years of police service ran the Strathclyde Police, CID Special Operations Technical Support Unit developing and supplying a very high level of covert technical surveillance, as well as technical analysis in video, audio and digital fields.
 He has given evidence in criminal and civil proceedings on numerous occasions as an expert witness particularly in the field of video evidence.